pushpa032/resume-structure-empty/README.md

-# Resume Screening App
+# Resume Screening Agent

-A lightweight resume screening web app built with Next.js, TypeScript, Tailwind CSS and Radix UI primitives.
+An AI-powered agent that analyzes resumes and ranks candidates based on job requirements.
+Built for the 48-Hour AI Agent Development Challenge.
 This repo includes a small UI to upload resumes (PDF, DOC, DOCX), perform a client-side analysis (mock/placeholder), and export/save analysis results as JSON.

 ---